DevCrumbs/Warcraft-II/README.md

 Gryphon Rider: 750 gold
 The Gryphon rider is an aerial unit.
 Gryphon Riders cannot rescue prisioners.
+IMPORTANT: Gryphon Riders can only be created in the Gryphon Aviary

 The units can move towards a tile or a target to attack it or patrol the area.